Private Addiction Medicine

 My name is Dr. David Siegel.
 I’ve been practicing addiction medicine in New York City for over twenty years.

 My practice is small and completely private — just you and me.
-No programs, no group sessions, no one-size-fits-all approaches.
-There are no crowded waiting rooms, no office staff, no intrusion from third parties.
+No programs, no group sessions, no office staff, no crowded waiting rooms, no third-party involvement.
 Sessions are conducted in person at my office on the Upper West Side of Manhattan or by video.
-I answer my own phone and if I'm tied up at the moment, I return voicemails as soon as I'm free.
-I'm also available for emergencies by phone around the clock.
+I answer my own phone and if I’m tied up at the moment, I return voicemails as soon as I’m free.
+I’m also available for emergencies by phone around the clock.

 Everyone who comes to me has their own story, their own reasons for where they are, and their own path forward.
 My first work is to understand that — as fully as I can.